compada/compada.github.io/terms.md

 ---
 layout: post
-title: Terms
+title: Terms of Use
-description: Terms and Conditions of Use
+description: Terms of Use
 image: https://unsplash.com/photos/uY6W_4UiB7E/download?ixid=MnwxMjA3fDB8MXxzZWFyY2h8MjJ8fHRlcm1zJTIwYW5kJTIwY29uZGl0aW9uc3xlbnwwfHx8fDE2NjQzNDE4Nzg&force=true&w=1920
 ---

 ## Compada Terms of Use v1.0

-August 5, 2021
+October 1, 2022

 Compada, Inc. helps consumers research, hire, rate, and review a variety of service advisors and related professionals (collectively, "Service Providers").
 The following Terms of Use outline your obligations when using the Compada websites, mobile applications, and services.